A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Introduction

+The Metaverse is regarded as an advanced stage and the long-term vision of digital transformation~\cite{metaverse}.
+As an exceptional multi-dimensional and multi-sensory communication medium~\cite{mann2018all}, the Metaverse overcomes the tyranny of distance by enabling participants in different physical locations to immerse in and interact with each other in a shared 3D virtual world~\cite{duan2021metaverse}.
 To date, there exist ``lite" versions of the Metaverse that have evolved mainly from Massive Multiplayer Online (MMO) games.
-Among others, Roblox\footnote{\url{https://www.roblox.com/}} and Fornite\footnote{\url{https://www.epicgames.com/fortnite/en-US/home}} started as online gaming platforms.
-Yet, just recently, virtual concerts were held on Roblox and Fornite and attracted millions of views.
-Beyond the gaming industry, cities around the world have begun ambitious projects to establish their telepresence in the Metaverse \cite{lim2022realizing}.
+Among others, Roblox\footnote{\url{https://www.roblox.com/}} and Fortnite\footnote{\url{https://www.epicgames.com/fortnite/en-US/home}} started as online gaming platforms.
+Recently, virtual concerts were held on Roblox and Fortnite and attracted millions of views.
+Beyond the gaming industry, cities around the world have begun ambitious projects to build their meta-cities~\cite{zhou2022self} in the Metaverse.